salviosage/salviosage/README.md

  <p align='center'>
-<h3>I am interested in how learning, thinking, understanding and reasoning happens.
-And how to get it happen in computers (AI) </h3>
+<h3>I am interested in how learning, thinking, understanding, and reasoning happen.
+And how to get it to happen in computers (AI). </h3>
 <!--
  Checkout my linkedin - **[MY LINKEDIN](https://www.linkedin.com/in/jean-salvi/)**  -->